vlopezj/coq-course/README.md

 How to claim credit for the course:

-1. Check that you fulfil the criteria for full participation.
+1. Check that you fulfill the criteria for full participation.
 This is an honor system.
 In case of doubt, open an issue.
 2. TBA

 ## IRC channel